InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/alchemy.md

 Optimum frequency range: ~0.5 hz - ~4 hz.

+You will taste your success at this level: there is a distinct metallic flavor as your brain releases a chemical known as the Elixir of the Moon.

 Attainment of Delta level meditation marks the point where Lower Prayers begin to have noticeable effects, commonly known as miracles or supernatural phenomena.
 There is a [classification system]({{ site.baseurl }}{% link _pages/classification.md %})